dlt-hub/vibe-hub/api_name/api_name-docs.md

 3. 🔒 **Setup credentials**

-    Authentication is done using an API key.
+    Uses OAuth2 with a refresh token flow.
+Requires setting up a connected app and handling tokens via endpoints provided for authentication.

-    To get appropriate API keys, please visit the original source at https://www.api-name.com/.
+    To get appropriate API keys, please visit the original source at https://api-name.com/.
     If you want to protect your environment secrets in a production environment, look into [setting up credentials with dlt](https://dlthub.com/docs/walkthroughs/add_credentials).

 4. 🏃‍♀️ **Run the pipeline in the Python terminal in Cursor**